Bianca Williams search: Met Police officers to face gross-misconduct hearings

 - Published

-Five Metropolitan police officers will face gross-misconduct proceedings over the stop-and-search of Team GB athlete Bianca Williams, following an investigation by the police watchdog.
+Five Metropolitan Police officers will face a gross-misconduct hearing over the stop-and-search of Team GB athlete Bianca Williams, following an investigation by the police watchdog.

 The British sprinter, 28, and her partner, were stopped in their car, in west London, in July 2020.